TosbackCgusBridge-Bot/CGUs-versions/Bankrate/Privacy Policy.md

 *   First time homebuyer loans and programs
 *   When to pay off your mortgage early
 *   How to refinance your mortgage
-*   Mortgage Lender Reviews
+*   Mortgage lender reviews

-Main Menu Sale Sign Homes Homes overview
+Main Menu BR Homes Homes overview

-*   Home Buying
+*   Home buying
 *   Determine your budget
 *   Find your home
 *   Get prequalified

-*   Get Advice
+*   Get advice
-*   Step-By-Step Homebuying Guide
+*   Step-by-step homebuying guide
-*   First-Time Homebuyer's Guide
+*   First-time homebuyer's guide
-*   How Does Rent-To-Own Work?
+*   How does rent-to-own work?
-*   What To Look For When Buying A Home
+*   What to look for when buying a home
-*   Homebuyer Mistakes To Avoid
+*   Homebuyer mistakes to avoid

-*   Learn How To
+*   Learn how to
-*   Make An Offer On A House
+*   Make an offer on a house
-*   Decide Between Renting vs. Buying
+*   Decide between renting vs. buying
-*   Ace the Final Walk-Through
+*   Ace the final walk-through
-*   Find The Best Real Estate Agent
+*   Find The best real estate agent
-*   Buying A Second Home
+*   Buying a second home

-*   Use Calculators
+*   Use calculators
-*   How Much House Can I Afford?
+*   How much house can I afford?
-*   Rent Vs. Buy Calculator
+*   Rent vs. buy calculator
-*   Cost of Living Calculator
+*   Cost of living calculator
-*   How Much Should I Put Down?
+*   How much should I put down?

-Main Menu Bank Banking Banking overview
+Main Menu BR Banking Banking overview

-*   Compare Accounts
+*   Compare accounts
 *   CD rates
 *   Savings accounts
 *   Money market accounts
-*   1-Year CD rates
+*   1-year CD rates
-*   3-Year CD rates
+*   3-year CD rates
-*   5-Year CD rates
+*   5-year CD rates
 *   Checking accounts
-*   Best Banks
+*   Best banks

-*   Use Calculators
+*   Use calculators
 *   Savings calculator
 *   CD calculator
 *   Compound savings calculator
 *   All banking calculators

-*   Get Advice
+*   Get advice
 *   How to save money
 *   Federal Reserve news
 *   What is a savings account?